BruceGitHub/Q-A/wordpress/hardening.md

 ## Protected login with password
 - https://websitesetup.org/wordpress-security/ (12-d)

-## Move It to a Non-WWW Accessible Directory
 - https://websitesetup.org/wordpress-security/ (18-a)

 ## Deny Access to Your .htaccess and wp-config.php Files